+The 2nd of 5 top baby essentials I wanted to buy but didn’t is a sound machine.
 I have heard a lot of good things about having a sound machine or white noise machine to help baby sleep peacefully and through the night.
-Ok so these are assertions and I cannot say whether this in fact helps as I have never bought one and not sure how the noise exactly soothes babies but apparently it does.
+These are assertions and I cannot say whether this, in fact, helps as I have never bought one and not sure how the noise exactly soothes babies but apparently it does.
 If you are reading this and you’re thinking “this never worked with my baby” don’t fret – seriously.
-Every baby is sooo different that one thing may help one mum and a completely different thing will help another.
+Every baby is so different that one thing may help one mum and a completely different thing will help another.

-The way the noise machines work is that they are supposed replicate sounds inside the womb reassuring baby and keeping him calm and relaxed in an environment he is familiar with.
+The way the noise machines work is that they are supposed to replicate sounds inside the womb reassuring baby and keeping him calm and relaxed in an environment he is familiar with.
 Therefore I always assumed that these machines are only suitable for newborns.
-These white noise machines are always being recommended by various sleep consultants on Instagram, so I asked one helpful lady whether someone who had never used a sound machine with their baby, could in fact implement it with an 8month old.
-They said yes!
+These white noise machines are always being recommended by various sleep consultants on Instagram.
+I enquired whether it would work with an 8-month-old who never used it before.
+She said yes!
 I still haven’t tried but it is in my Amazon basket so maybe I’ll take the plunge and buy one.

 Here are a few I came across:

 Marpac Rohm Portable White Noise Machine (US link)